Clinical case study

 How can you help patients put into practice non-pharmacological approaches to managing their knee osteoarthritis (OA)?

-This activity has been approved for 1 Core point in the ACRRM PD Program for the 2017–2019 triennium (activity code 10301).
+This activity has been accredited for 1 hour under the educational activity category in the ACRRM PD Program for the 2020–2022 triennium (activity: 19466)

 Henry is a 65-year-old retired business analyst who was first diagnosed with right knee osteoarthritis 10 years ago.
 He presents at your general practice feeling increased right knee pain that began 3 months ago.
 Considering Henry has already been diagnosed with osteoarthritis, will you take a history and conduct a physical examination?
 Which non-pharmacological treatments will you recommend?
 How will you ensure Henry’s management achieves the best possible outcomes?